 Lymphedema symptoms include:

 The swelling caused by lymphedema ranges from mild, hardly noticeable changes in the size of your arm or leg to extreme swelling that can make it impossible to use the affected limb.
+If your lymphedema is caused by cancer treatment, you may not notice any swelling until months or years after treatment.

 When to see a doctor